yamatt/gllug-site/content/posts/15th-july-2010-gllug-talk-the-android-kernel.md

   - meetings
 ---

-The this months talk will be about the Android kernel and will be<br />
-given by Sunny Aujla.
+The this months talk will be about the Android kernel and will be given by Sunny Aujla.

 He will be talking about the history, a view of android in mainstream linux, the Google changes, and the future of the Android kernel.